Last Updated on December 19, 2023 by Amit Bansal

 For those of you who want to insert your own model, select This Device, and browse for your model.
 Stock 3D models consist of various models stored in Office data.
 You can also enter the specific keyword in the search bar.

-Once you have selected the category, click on it, and you will be brought more 3D Models for that category, Let’s take an example of “Vintage Cartoons” when I click on “Vintage Cartoons”, a list of a couple of vintage cartoons appears:
+Once you have selected the category, click on it, and you will be brought more 3D Models for that category, Let’s take an example of “Vintage Cartoons” When I click on “Vintage Cartoons”, a list of a couples of vintage cartoons appears:

 Select the one you need to insert and click Insert to add it.
 This will add the 3D model to your email body.
 You can easily move and drag the image wherever you like to.